Public Viewing

 Moon: Not visible during the session

-Note: The observatory will be open on clear Friday nights throughout the year.
+Note: The observatory is open on clear Friday nights throughout the year.

 Special Viewing Sessions – Eclipses, Transits, Etc.